4realwilly/4realwilly/README.md

 ## 💫 About Me

 * 🚀 Building Discord bots, websites, and full-stack web applications
+* 🎂 16-year-old developer passionate about creating and learning
 * 🤝 Open to collaborating on open-source and community-driven projects
 * 📚 Exploring new frameworks, APIs, and development tools
 * 💡 Ask me about JavaScript, TypeScript, Discord.js, and web development
 * 🎯 Passionate about creating projects that solve real-world problems
+* ❤️ Happily taken and grateful to have Hannah by my side
 * ⚡ Always experimenting with new technologies and ideas

 ---